m0ru/bak/02a_state_of_the_art.md

 Though being an architecture, i.e. a software-pattern,  per se, usually one will use one of many ready made dispatchers and also a store-prototype to inherit from, that will reduce the amount of boilerplate code necessary to bootstrap a Flux-based application.

 Stores can have dependencies amongst each other.
-These are specified with a function along the lines of \texttt{B.waitFor(A)}, meaning that the store B only starts processing the action once A has finished doing so.
+These are specified with a function along the lines of `B.waitFor(A)`, meaning that the store B only starts processing the action once A has finished doing so.
 Managing these dependencies in a medium-sized to large application can be quite complex, which is where Redux (see below) tries to improve over Flux.

-In general, using Flux profits from using immutable data-structures for the state (e.g. those of [immutable-js](https://facebook.github.io/immutable-js/)).
+In general, using Flux profits from using immutable data-structures for the state (e.g. those of immutable-js^[<https://facebook.github.io/immutable-js/>]).
 Without these, components could accidentally modify the app-state by changing fields on objects they get from the stores, thus having the potential for hard-to-track-down bugs.

 <!-- TODO include again
 \begin{figure*}